galamo/HTML_115/readme.md

 3. span - with the price, color text white, background black
 4. image - the car you suggest, width & height 500px
 5. anchor link - for more info to yad2 site.

+### Ex-2
+- Create Index page with anchors
+1. anchor 1 - redirect to blue.html - a page with blue background
+2. anchor 2 - redirect to green.html - a page with green background
+3. anchor 3 - redirect to red.html - a page with red background
+4. put an option to go back to the index page from each color page